jundalisay/superb/content/en/social/supersociology/principles/law-social-cycles.md

 > *We add 'Socratic' to separate them a bit from the modern classification, while having some resemblance

+## P-M-P-M

 An easy mnemomic is "P-M-P-M" which stands for Populist-Militant-Philosopher-Merchant.
 In this way:

-- Socialists, Liberals, and American libertarians fall under Socratic Liberals
+- Socialists, Liberals, and American libertarians fall under **Populists** or Socratic Liberals
-- Dictators, Generals, Communists, and Fascists fall under Socratic NeoCons
+- Dictators, Generals, Communists, and Fascists fall under **Militants** or Socratic NeoCons
-- Priests, Technocrats, Researchers, and Nazis fall under Socratic Conservatives
+- Priests, Technocrats, Researchers, and Nazis fall under **Philosophers** or Socratic Conservatives
-- Big Businesses and Free marketeers fall under Socratic NeoLiberals
+- Big Businesses and Free marketeers fall under **Merchants** or Socratic NeoLiberals

+This makes:
-This makes Socratic Liberals and Neoliberals as Socratic Left Wing, while Socratic Conservatives and NeoConservatives as Socratic Right Wing.
+- Populists and Oliarchs <!-- Socratic Liberals and Neoliberals --> as the Socratic Left Wing
+- Militants and Philosophers <!-- Socratic Conservatives and NeoConservatives --> as Socratic Right Wing.

 Here, Left Wing represents matter (such as money), while Right Wing represents the immaterial (such as the soul).

 We use this model to expose the current cycle of any society, based on the outcome of events.
+For example:
-For example, a successful popular protest that topples a government indicates that the country is in a democractic phase.
-A successful military crackdown of that protest, on the contrary, will indicate that the society is in a tyranny phase.
-We use outcomes of changing events* to reveal the soul of the society, just as dust reveals an invisible object by establishing markers.
+- a successful popular protest that topples a government indicates that the country is in a <!-- democractic --> populist phase
+- a successful military crackdown of that protest, on the contrary, will indicate that the society is in a militant phase

+We use outcomes of changing events* to reveal the soul of the society, just as dust reveals an invisible object by establishing that object's outline.

 > *This is what Hegel had in mind when he mentioned dialectics.